 Since physical location is irrelevant to the spirit, we usually become muddled in a discussion using terms that don’t capture the essence of what’s really happening.
 It’s impossible to accurately describe the spiritual world in terms that are intended to describe to the physical one.

-Having said all that – my understanding of translocation stems from the fact that our spirit is not limited in the same way that our physical body is.
+Having said all that, my understanding of translocation stems from the fact that our spirit is not limited in the same way that our physical body is.
 Our physical body is confined to a narrow set of physical parameters.
 It occupies a set amount of space, it can be located by a set of coordinates on a map.
 It has a certain mass, etc. All of these things describe the limitations of our physical body.

-These limitations apply to things which have their origin in the physical plane of existence.
+These limitations apply to things that have their origin in the physical plane of existence.
 They are of little use in describing our spirit, which originates in the spiritual plane.
 Things that originate in the spiritual plane have a different set of limitations imposed upon them.
-While these limitation may be similar to the ones of the physical plane, they’re different enough that applying them to the spirit will inevitably create confusion.
+While these limitations may be similar to the ones of the physical plane, they’re different enough that applying them to the spirit will inevitably create confusion.